Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/sql.rst

 SQL
 ===========
 NOTE: At the moment, the connector only supports PostgreSQL and SQLite.
+Vectors can be stored and searched in PostgreSQL with pgvector.

 Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to a PostgreSQL or SQLite schema.